alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 ## Upstream and downstream
+<sup style="color: red;">**IMPORTANT: Starting with platform version 2022.2, this was simplified significantly and this section is no longer relevant.
+Please consider upgrading.**</sup>

 Computations for Alan applications are divided over multiple different phases to guarantee that derivations can always be evaluated.
 Alan distinguishes between two different types of computations: constraints and derivations.